 Lofty AI approach

-This is because it's nay impossible to know what's going on inside of a house or in the backyard.
+This is because it is almost impossible to know what is going on inside of a house or in the backyard.
 This includes renovations, a new home theater, a new pool, etc.

-Our AVM pairs property specific features and comps alongside more nuanced, neighborhood data such as Airbnb prices nearby, population growth of hipsters, millennials, and artists in the area, real-time crime data and much more.
+Our AVM pairs property specific features and comps alongside more nuanced, neighborhood data such as Airbnb prices nearby, population growth of younger generations and new businesses in the area, real-time crime data, and much more.

-This activity we're picking up in the micro-neighborhood around the property allows us to formulate a much more accurate prediction.
+This activity we are picking up in the micro-neighborhood around the property allows us to formulate a much more accurate prediction.
 And not only a more accurate prediction of what a property is worth today but what it will be worth in the near future as well.
+The rest of the methods for calculating a property’s valuation are more focused on the current value, and would take additional research and calauctions to get future estimates.

-If you're looking to buy a house to rent out, you can request access to our real estate data science platform by clicking the button below.
+If you are looking to buy a house to rent out, you can request access to our real estate data science platform by clicking the button below.

-Once you gain access, you'll instantly be able to instantly see all of the undervalued properties, cash flowing properties in your area.
+Once you gain access, you will instantly be able to instantly see all of the undervalued properties, cash flowing properties in your area, using our AVM, or even our ROI calculator.

 Read These Next